felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/connect-hubrise.md

 1. Select **Just Eat Flyt Bridge** from the list of apps.
 1. Click **Connect**.
 1. Click **Allow** to grant Just Eat Flyt Bridge permission to access the location of your store registered in HubRise.
 For accounts with multiple locations, expand the **Choose location** section to select the correct one first, and then click **Allow**.
-1. A new page asks you to provide your Just Eat credentials:
+1. A new page asks you to enter your credentials:
-   - **Menu API key**: The unique API key used by HubRise for uploading the menu.
+   - **Menu API key**: The API key used by HubRise for uploading the menu.
-   - **Order API key**: The unique POS business name used by HubRise to identify itself.
+   - **Order API key**: The API key used by HubRise for receiving and updating orders.
-   - **Restaurant ID**: Your business Flyt location ID provided by the Just Eat Flyt integration team to HubRise.
+   - **Restaurant ID**: Your store unique identifier.
-     HubRise will enter the credentials, then click **Save** to complete the connection process.
+     HubRise will provide the above credentials.
+Once you have them, copy and paste them into the corresponding fields, then click **Save** to complete the connection process.

 ![Credentials page for Just Eat Flyt Bridge](../images/001-en-just-eat-credentials.png)